mstevetodd/EngineDriver_Home/docs/operation/esu_mcii.rst

 ESU Mobile Control Pro
 ----------------------

-The **ESU Mobile Control Pro** is currently being shipped with a version of |ED| pre-installed that is **not** compatible with its hardware.
-It is also impossible to update the app on the device by downloading an :ref:`APK from this site <downloads/index:older or other versions - manual install>`.
-We hope this will be addressed soon, but in the meantime there are some `instructions below <Updating Engine Driver on the ESU Mobile Control Pro>`_ on how to update the app on the device.
+Early verions of the **ESU Mobile Control Pro** were shipped with a version of |ED| pre-installed that is **not** compatible with its hardware.
+It is also impossible to update the app on those device by simply downloading an :ref:`APK from this site <downloads/index:older or other versions - manual install>`.
+We believe this was addressed in later releases.

+If you have a device with the incompatible version of |ED| there are some `instructions below <Updating Engine Driver on the ESU Mobile Control Pro>`_ on how to update the app on the device.

 ESU Mobile Control 2
 --------------------

 The **ESU Mobile Control 2** does not have a Google Play Services installed, so you will not be able to use the Google Play Store to install |ed|.
 You will need to :ref:`download the APK file <downloads/index:older or other versions - manual install>` and install it manually.

-You will need to install a version prior to 2.42.222, as support for the ESU Mobile Control 2 was dropped in Version 2.42.222 as it uses Android 4.
+You will need to install a version prior to 2.42.222, as support for the ESU Mobile Control 2 was dropped in Version 2.42.222 as the MCII uses Android 4.

 Operation
 ==========